lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/coding-style.rst

 ``count_active_users()`` or similar, you should **not** call it ``cntusr()``.

-Encoding the type of a function into the name (so-called Hungarian notation) is asinine - the compiler knows the types anyway and can check those, and it only confuses the programmer.
+Encoding the type of a function into the name (so-called Hungarian notation) is brain damaged - the compiler knows the types anyway and can check those, and it only confuses the programmer.
+No wonder MicroSoft makes buggy programs.

 LOCAL variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called ``i``.